radio-astro-tools/spectral-cube/docs/dask.rst

 spectral cubes.
 If possible, you should consider supplying a function that can accept 3-d cubes and operate on all spectra or image slices in a vectorized way.

-To demonstrate this, we will read in a large CASA dataset with 623 channels and 768x768 pixels in the image plane::
+To demonstrate this, we will read in a mid-sized CASA dataset with 623 channels and 768x768 pixels in the image plane::

     >>> large = SpectralCube.read('large_spectral_cube.image', format='casa_image', use_dask=True)  # doctest: +SKIP